 There are many types of meditation that can help you to see the good in your life.
 For instance, Gratitude Meditation will make you aware of all the things you have to be grateful for.
 And this can truly change your perspective on life.

 One of the hardest things about victimism is forgiveness.
 Yes, it is hard to forgive someone who has wronged you.
 But until you forgive them you will always be tied to them and you will never move on.

 Forgiveness often requires a change of perspective.
 It requires us to understand the human weaknesses that led another person to do us wrong.
 For instance, my father, whose drinking hurt me significantly.
 To move on I had to forgive time, and to forgive him I had to understand his weakness, his illness of alcoholism.

 Forgiveness meditation techniques like Karuna and Tonglen can help with this (more on this later).

-Meditation helps you overcome powerlessness
+Helps you overcome powerlessness

 Victim mentality makes us think that we don’t have any control over our reality.
 But when we mindfully observe the effect that our actions have on our lives, we start to feel empowered.

 - Sit comfortably with good posture.
 Close your eyes.